RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - -Exhibits (physical object tendered as evidence)
         - -Views (demonstrations, experiments or inspections of locations).
       - EA makes it possible to adduce evidence other than through witness testimony or through documents - this includes physical, tangible objects such as the murder weapon. (s 52)
-      - The other type of Real Evidence (generally referred to as Views) allows for the conduct of experiments, demonstrations and location inspections. (s53)
+      - The other type of Real Evidence (generally referred to as Views) allows for the conduct of experiments, demonstrations and location inspections. (s 53)
       - Demonstrations / experiments / inspections can be very powerful evidence so the Court needs to be satisfied that the evidence gained will assist the Court in its deliberations and will not be unfairly prejudicial to the parties (particularly to the Defendant in a Criminal matter).
       - Important to ensure procedural fairness is observed and that the evidence is able to be tested or commented upon like all other pieces of evidence.
-      - Neither the Judge or any member of the Jury is permitted to conduct a View outside of the rules in s53 (Bilal Skaf’s case)
+      - Neither the Judge or any member of the Jury is permitted to conduct a View outside of the rules in s 53 (Bilal Skaf’s case)
-      - The factors that the Judge needs to consider when contemplating whether to conduct a View are set out in s53(3).
+      - The factors that the Judge needs to consider when contemplating whether to conduct a View are set out in s 53(3).
-      - s53 does not apply to in-court demonstrations: Evans v The Queen (2007) 235 CLR 521
+      - s 53 does not apply to in-court demonstrations: Evans v The Queen (2007) 235 CLR 521
-        - Under s54 the Court may draw any reasonable inference from what it sees, hears or otherwise notices during a demonstration, experiment or inspection.
+        - Under s 54 the Court may draw any reasonable inference from what it sees, hears or otherwise notices during a demonstration, experiment or inspection.
     - Section 53 - Views
       - (1) A judge may, on application, order that a demonstration, experiment or inspection be held.
       - (2) A judge is not to make an order unless he or she is satisfied that: